 40–60% of incarcerated individuals have a history of BI.

-The Brent Bill creates a tiered screening framework to ensure that individuals in high risk populations — including law enforcement, first responders, veterans, athletes, domestic violence survivors, and abused children — receive appropriate brain and neurological evaluation.
+The Brent Bill creates a framework to ensure that individuals in high-risk populations — including law enforcement, first responders, veterans, athletes, domestic violence survivors, and abused children — receive appropriate brain and neurological evaluation.
+We are building a broad, bipartisan coalition that includes:

-Law enforcement
+Law enforcement and first responders

 Veterans’ organizations